 What Exactly Is Mental Health?

-In short, mental health is the condition of someone’s psychological and emotional wellbeing.
+In short, mental health is the condition of someone’s psychological and emotional well-being.
 Emotions and feelings are somewhat complicated, but to understand how our mental health truly works, it is crucial to explore and uncover our emotional responses and experiences in day-to-day life.
 The very thought of this can be triggering to some, and that is why professional help is often necessary when diving into our mental health journey.

-Mental Health and Recovery
+Tips For Maintaining Good Mental Health In Recovery

 Recovery is a multidimensional experience affecting one’s physical, mental, and spiritual wellbeing.
-It is an overall transformation of the self that can be painful, eye-opening, miraculous, and inspiring all at the same time.
+It is an overall transformation of the self that can be painful, eye-opening, miraculous and inspiring all at the same time.
 There are many emotions and mental experiences one goes through when getting sober.
 Sometimes it can all feel a bit much.
 However, that is why support groups, recovery programs, therapy, and sponsors are essential in all stages of recovery.
 We must destigmatize our mental health needs and find the support we need.
 One of the main aspects of getting sober is nurturing mental health.
 It is both beautiful and courageous to tune into our inner world after being separated from it for so long; we must acknowledge that throughout our process.

 Get outside — a lot!
 There is something extraordinary about the connection between humanity and nature, and it has been scientifically proven that being outdoors releases endorphins and “feel-good” hormones in the body.
 Our relationship with the Earth is one we can always nurture and connect within various forms, and it helps us in so many different ways.